An Asynchronous Two-Speed Kalman Filter for Real-Time UUV Cooperative Navigation Under Acoustic Delays: Simulation Results

 \subsection{Tracking Accuracy and Robustness Under Delay}

-Because the UUV has physically moved tens of meters during the severe acoustic delay $T$, fusing a measurement originating from $t-T$ as if it were current fundamentally violates the state space geometry.
-This artificially ``pulls'' the UUV estimate backward along its trajectory, causing severe oscillatory divergence in Standard EKF and UKF.
+Because the UUV physically translates tens of meters during a severe delay $T$, forcing a measurement originating from $t-T$ into the filter as if it were a current observation fundamentally violates state space geometry.
+This artificially ``pulls'' the estimate backward along its trajectory, triggering the severe oscillatory divergence observed in Standard EKF/UKF.

-As quantitatively summarized in Table~\ref{tab_results}, and visually explicitly illustrated in both the trajectory plot (Fig.~\ref{fig5}) and the temporal error evolution (Fig.~\ref{fig6}), the standard filters fail catastrophically under high latency.
-While the Standard EKF maintains reasonable accuracy at a $10$\,s delay with a Root Mean Square Error (RMSE) of $1.06$\,m, it suffers significant drift at $20$\,s (RMSE $15.49$\,m) and diverges entirely ($>$ 50.0\,m) as delays extend to $30$\, seconds.
-The Augmented EKF handles $10$\,s delays reasonably well (RMSE $1.15$\,m), but mathematically collapses or triggers out-of-memory (OOM) faults at $30$\,s delays due to the massive size of the augmented covariance matrix covering $3000$ discrete states.

-Since the Standard UKF exhibits tracking errors and divergence patterns nearly identical to the EKF under high-latency conditions, its metrics are omitted for clarity.
+As quantitatively summarized in Table~\ref{tab_results} and explicitly illustrated in both the trajectory plot (Fig.~\ref{fig5}) and the temporal error evolution (Fig.~\ref{fig6}), standard filters exhibit severe degradation under high latency.
+While the standard EKF exhibits reasonable accuracy at a 10\,s delay (Root Mean Square Error, RMSE $1.06$\,m), it suffers significant drift at 20\,s (RMSE $15.49$\,m) and effectively diverges ($>$50.0\,m) at 30\,s.
+The augmented EKF handles 10\,s delays adequately (RMSE $1.15$\,m), but suffers from impractical memory growth at 30\,s delays owing to the unmanageable dimensionality of a covariance matrix encompassing 3000 discrete historical states.
+Since the standard UKF displays tracking degradation patterns nearly identical to the EKF under high-latency conditions, its metrics are omitted for graphical clarity.